 A key question to ask is: How does the beacon or the service provider send the emergency alert message if you call for help?
 ANI has a 24 hour emergency telephone number at our office in Punta Arenas and at Union Glacier, however, we do not monitor websites or email 24 hours a day.

 Note: There are numerous satellite tracking systems available for use in sub-polar latitudes.
 But these will not work south of 70°S. The Argos system, used by Antarctic expeditions until 2007 is no longer available.

 The COSPAS-SARSAT system offers a global emergency SAR alerting system to users anywhere on Earth.
 Beacons are available for aircraft (Emergency Locator Transmitters ELTs), ships (Emergency Position Indicating Radio Beacons EPIRBs), and individuals (Personal Locator Beacons PLBs).
-When activated, the beacon sends a 406MHz emergency signal via satellite to a ground station (LUT) and from there to Mission Control (MCC) and Rescue Coordination Centers (RCC) .
+When activated, the beacon sends a 406MHz emergency signal via satellite to a ground station (LUT) and from there to Mission Control and Rescue Control Centers.
 The emergency response is coordinated by the MCC / RCC using civilian and military resources.
 The beacon user will have little or no control over the decisions and rescue processes once initiated.
 More about COSPAS-SARSAT

 Strengths of COSPAS-SARSAT in Antarctica